 In November 2021, the FASB issued authoritative guidance to increase the transparency of government assistance.
 This guidance is effective for financial statements issued for annual periods beginning after December 15, 2021 with early adoption permitted.
-The Company is currently evaluating this guidance and does not expect the adoption of this guidance to have a material impact on its consolidated financial statements.
+The Company adopted this guidance prospectively on January 30, 2022.
+During fiscal 2023 the Company recorded \$9.3 million related to government assistance.
+This amount mostly relates to support for the COVID-19 pandemic.